 To make this meatloaf recipe gluten free, substitute in gluten-free breadcrumbs.
 Always make sure the buffalo sauce used is gluten free.
 Frank’s RedHot, as seen in this post, is gluten free.

-To make this recipe low carb and perfect for those on a keto diet, substitute in pork panko for the breadcrumbs.
+To make a low-carb meatloaf, perfect for those on a keto diet, substitute in pork panko for the breadcrumbs.
 This will reduce the total carbs per serving from 16 grams, down to 7 grams and the net carbs down to 5 grams per serving.

 If you’re not a fan of blue cheese, you can leave it out of this recipe, and replace it with either shredded cheddar, pepper jack or mozzarella cheese.